RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Arts/Useful Arts/Literature/Non-fiction/Evolutionary Classification In The Modern World.md

     major_event: false
 ---
 %%
-start_desc: [[Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/The Fourth Edition Natural Lexicon|The Fourth Edition Natural Lexicon]] is published.
+start_desc: [[Encyclopedia Mysenvaria/Arts/Useful Arts/Literature/Non-fiction/Evolutionary Classification In The Modern World|Evolutionary Classification In The Modern World]] is published.
 %%
 > [!note] [[Meta/Meta|Meta]] || [[Meta/Callouts#Empty|Empty Article]]
 > This article is empty!
 It currently provides no information on its topic, but you can help by commenting or suggesting an edit through [GitHub issues](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose)!

 # Book
+### The Taxonomical Tree

 # Reception